 The Birmingham Children's March was a march by hundreds of school children in Birmingham, Alabama.
 The children left school and walked downtown to talk to the mayor about segregation.
 Fire hoses and police dogs were used to stop the march.
 Many children were arrested.
 This event inspired President Kennedy to publicly support federal civil rights legislation and the Civil Rights Act in 1964.

-The March on Washington took place in Washington D.C. on Wednesday, August 28, 1963.
-The purpose of the march was to stand up for civil rights for black Americans.
+The March on Washington took place in Washington D.C. on August 28, 1963.
 At the march, Dr. Martin Luther King Jr. delivered his historic "I Have a Dream" speech.
 The march helped pass the Civil Rights Act of 1964.

 Dr. Martin Luther King was assassinated in Memphis, Tennessee on April 4, 1968.
 While his death silenced his own voice, it did not end the civil rights movement.
-It continues today as people work to ensure and preserve opportunities for racial equality, justice and peace.
+It continues to this day as people work to ensure and preserve opportunities for racial equity, inclusion, justice, and peace.